argoproj-archive/docs/content/yaml/argo_tutorial_7_deploy_microservices_sockshop_app.md

  - `zipkin` - deploys Zipkin app.
  - `zipkin-cron` - deploys Zipkin to run as a cron job.

-Argo deployment YAML files internally map to Kubernetes deployment and service YAML files.
+NOTE: Argo deployment YAML files internally map to Kubernetes deployment and service YAML files.

 For more details on the Argo YAML DSL, see [Argo YAML DSL Reference](./../yaml/dsl_reference_intro.md).